cysouw/diathesis/text/c07_participle.md

 f.  ^* Es ist bekannt, dass er die Schuhe immer geputzt in diesem Geschäft bekommt.
 :::

 Secondary predication with participles can also be distinguished from light verb constructions by considering negation.
-Negation in sentences with a participle as a secondary predicate normally negates this secondary predicate itself (lexical scope), just like adverbs [@Next a,b].
-With secondary predicates it is often even possible to instead use the prefix *un-* to mark the lexical scope of the negation over the participle [@Next c].
+Negation in sentences with a participle as a secondary predicate normally negates this secondary predicate itself (lexical scope), just like adverbs [@next a,b].
+With secondary predicates it is often even possible to instead use the prefix *un-* to mark the lexical scope of the negation over the participle [@next c].

 :::ex
 a.
 Er kauft die Schuhe nicht jetzt.